richelbilderbeek/dlip/report/README.md

 ## On wich type of phylogenetics can we asign neural networks?

-We could use neural networks in phylogenetics to simulate real animals and make a phylogeny out of that, so you could see how animals would speciate.
+1. We could use neural networks in phylogenetics to simulate animals and make a phylogeny out of that, so you could see how animals speciate.
 This would be good, because then, you could control a phylogeny more.

-* Still have to check this on errors or mistakes
+* ---Still have to check this on errors or mistakes---

 We could also use a neural network to find the parameters for the maximum likelihood function.
-To do that you would first have to generate "fake" parameters and then with those parameters and the data of the phylogeny create a maximum likelihood function
+To do that you would first have to generate "fake" parameters and then with those parameters and the data of the phylogeny create a maximum likelihood function.
+This would be handy because now you have to calculate this by hand.

-## What software to use for neural networks
+### What software to use for neural networks

-* Tensorflow
+* Tensorflow, we already explained what this is.
-* Numpy
+* Numpy, This is a python module whichyou can use to execute more complex mathematical functions in python.

 ## References